JvanKatwijk/dab-cmdline/README.md

 	mkdir build; cd build; cmake ..; make; make install

-Note that - to keep things simple, the supported device, i.e. one of dabstick, airspy or sdrplay, is "compiled in" the library.
+Note that - to keep things simple - the supported device, i.e. one of dabstick, airspy or sdrplay, is "compiled in" the library.

 ============================================================================
 As an example, a simple command line based program is given in the directory "example".
-This program, when compiled and linked - for which purpose there is also a CMakeLists.txt file - supports the following Command line parameters
+This program, when compiled and linked, for which purpose there is also a CMakeLists.txt file - supports the following Command line parameters

-Parameters can be set through the command line on starting the program:

  -B Band, selects the DAB band (default Band III),